-Sometimes, a tech-support scammer will try to lure you into their scheme by using an alarming pop-up warning.
+Sometimes, a tech support scams will try to lure you into their scheme by using an alarming pop-up warning.
 The pop-up might look like a legitimate error from your system or antivirus software.
-It may even have a realistic-looking logo from a company or website you know and trust.
+It may even have a realistic looking logo from a company or website you know and trust.
 The message will warn you about a major security issue with your computer and instruct you to call a listed number.
 Once you make that phone call, you’ll be asked to allow the person on the other end of the line to have remote access into your computer.
 The scam will then proceed similar to the one outlined above.

 RED FLAG: Legitimate security pop-up warnings from tech companies do exist.
 However, they will never ask you to call a phone number.
 If you get this kind of warning on your computer, ignore it.
 If you have reason to suspect a security vulnerability, run a scan and update your security software.

-Have you been the victim of a tech-support scam?
+Have you been the victim of a tech support scams?
 It’s not too late to reclaim your money.

 If you paid via credit or debit card, you may be able to stop the transaction.
 Contact your credit card company or financial institution about disputing the charge as soon as possible.